-Many studies have documented a spillover from MA to TM.
+Many studies have documented spillovers from Medicare Advantage (MA) to Traditional Medicate (TM).
 (These studies are briefly summarized below and in the Appendix.)
-Though the studies vary in their focus and, somewhat, in their results, by and large they find that when and where MA market penetration is larger, TM utilization - particularly inpatient utilization - is lower or less intense.
+Though the studies vary in their focus and, somewhat, in their results, by and large they find that when and where MA market penetration is larger, TM utilization-particularly inpatient utilization-is lower or less intense.
 Because MA market penetration is projected to continue to grow, we might anticipate further, downward influence on TM utilization and spending.
 But, no such linkage is explicitly include in the Trustees' projection methodology.